rotundasoftware/modui-base/README.md

 #### template( templateData )
 An optional function that returns the HTML for the view's `el`.
 If the `template` function is supplied, it will automatically be invoked and `view.el` will be populated as part of the default `render` behavior.
 The `template` function is passed as its only parameter a hash of the view's options merged with the result of `view._getTemplateData`.
 (If no `template` function is defined, you'll need to populate `view.el` manually by overriding `render`, as you would with a traditional Backbone view.)

-We recommending configuring a preprocessor to compile files written in your preferred template langauge into executable functions.
+We recommend configuring a preprocessor to compile files written in your preferred template language into executable functions.
 For example:

 ```
 import myViewTemplate from './myView.nunj';